dragonee/tasks-collector-tools/IDEAS.md

 - offline mode for observation and update tools if no internet connectivity is present (a single json store of objects to be sent... or markdown files)
+- [ ] Save % lines or * lines or some other mark (maybe quote signs) as Good points in Reflection